At least seven South Korean tourists dead in Budapest boat disaster

 Heavy recent rains have left the Danube in spate, and local flooding and the strong currents hampered rescuers, one diver told the state broadcaster m1.
 Water temperatures ranged from 10 to 12 degrees Celsius (50-54 degrees F), he said.

-Officials said the hull of the ill-fated Mermaid, a 27-metre (89-ft) double-decker river cruise boat, had been found on the riverbed just a few hundred metres from its usual mooring point.
+Officials said the hull of the ill-fated Mermaid, a 27-meter (89-ft) double-decker river cruise boat, had been found on the riverbed just a few hundred meters from its usual mooring point.

 A crane ship docked near the wreck early on Thursday in preparation for recovery operations.